alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

    1. Funds earned via the bounty program are publicly tracked.
    2. If multiple bidders are qualified, then the bounty is awarded to the bidder with the lowest earnings from this program within the last 12 months.
       1. In the case of a tie, the choice is selected at random.
+      2. Earnings are split evenly across all members of a team, no matter how the funds are actually allocated at the end.
-      2. Earnings are accumulated regardless of what you chose to do with this money.
+      3. Earnings are accumulated regardless of what you chose to do with this money.
 This is a high-score system, not an accounting record!
    3. If no bidders are qualified, the bounty is reopened.
 6. The chosen **bounty team** starts work starts on the bounty, and maintainers and SMEs evaluate its progress against the milestones in the bounty.
    1. Work must be completed to the existing standards of the Bevy project: high quality, correct, and useful, but often incremental.